Frank Smith played and endorsed Doerr Guitars. www.doerrguitars.com

 Next Frank decided he wanted to have a small body guitar built for high strung tunings.
 He looked at all options but knew he wouldn't be satisfied until he got another Doerr Guitar.

 Frank ordered a Trinity model from Tom.
 It was a small body with Wenge back and sides and a Swiss Spruce top.
 This was a 12 frett model and has the most amazing sound, the best guitar he had ever heard.
 Frank was so impressed he kept it strung with standard strings for his open tuning songs.
 After a year he finally restrung it with high strung strings, (the small strings from a set of a 12 string set).
 Now it's a magical music box.
-He has never heard such a better sounding guitar in high strung tunings.
+He had never heard a better sounding guitar in high strung tunings.

 Frank's Trio of Doerr Guitars (Now all Ghost Guitars - explanation below).